zalando-stups/documentation/user-guide/access-control.rst

 -----------------------

 This is not a real flow but should give you a basic understanding of how OAuth works.
-In this example, a shoe search application can search for shoes for a customer and add them to the customer's whishlist.
-The customer is obviously the resource owner of her whishlist.
-We also have a whishlist service that stores the customer's whishlist, which is the resource server and the shoe search application is the client who wants to store shoes on behalf of the customer.
+In this example, a shoe search application can search for shoes for a customer and add them to the customer's wishlist.
+The customer is obviously the resource owner of her wishlist.
+We also have a wishlist service that stores the customer's wishlist, which is the resource server and the shoe search application is the client who wants to store shoes on behalf of the customer.

 #.
 The customer searches for new shoes in the show search application and finds a new pair.
 The customer clicks on
-   the "save in my whishlist" button.
+   the "save in my wishlist" button.
 #.
 The shoe search application will now redirect the customer to the customer's authorization server with the
    information to which page to come back if the customer authorized the action.
-The shoe search application also transmits, which scopes it needs - in this case, the "whishlist.write" scope.
+The shoe search application also transmits, which scopes it needs - in this case, the "wishlist.write" scope.
 #.
 The customer will land on the login screen of his authorization server, put in her password and agree, that the
-   shoe search application can have the "whishlist.write" scope.
+   shoe search application can have the "wishlist.write" scope.
 After agreeing, the authorization server will redirect the customer back to the previously submitted page of the shoe search application, including a proof, that the customer agreed.
 #.
-The shoe search application can now take the proof and submit it along with the "store whishlist" call to the
+The shoe search application can now take the proof and submit it along with the "store wishlist" call to the
-   whishlist service.
+   wishlist service.
 #.
-The whishlist service can take the submitted proof and validate it by sending it to the authorization server.
+The wishlist service can take the submitted proof and validate it by sending it to the authorization server.
-   If the authorization server confirms the validity of the proof, the whishlist service can go on and store the shoe in the customer's whishlist.
+   If the authorization server confirms the validity of the proof, the wishlist service can go on and store the shoe in the customer's wishlist.

 Which role has my application?
 ------------------------------